GRNDHOUSE

 We gave them an honest assessment, rebuilt what needed rebuilding, and shipped every week.

-First, we gave the founders a clear picture of where things actually stood.
-Not a softened version, not a project plan for patching the existing code.
-The truth.
+First, we gave the founders a clear picture of where things actually stood, with no softened version and no project plan for patching the existing code.
 Their agency had been saying “almost done” for months.
-We told them it was not.
+We told them it was not close.

 Then we rebuilt.
 Video streaming infrastructure from scratch, designed for reliable high-quality playback under load.
 Payment processing that would not fail mid-transaction.
 Scheduling that worked across time zones.
 We shipped to production every week, real usable progress, not demo environments.